Cool Bank Watercolor Pencils

-We always enjoy using a high-quality watercolor pencil.
+We always enjoy using high-quality watercolor pencils.
 The act of putting down the color, applying water, and experimenting is relaxing and very rewarding.
 Not all watercolor pencils are good at this, however.

 In regards to Cool Bank Watercolor pencils, it was on a pencil-by-pencil basis.
 As we mentioned in the previous section, certain pencils performed better than others when it came to water application.